 Someone has counted more than 600 laws in the Old Testament.
 A lot of them deal with sacrifices and dietary restrictions.

 It seems boring, but Psalm 119 finds more than a hundred ways to express love for the laws, ordinances, and statutes.
 Not just respect.
 Love.

 Let’s just look at the Ten Commandments.
 Are they the brainchild of some unreasonable taskmaster?

 The first ones basically say, “Don’t obey the serpent, who wants to make your life miserable.
 Obey only the God who created you.”
-Or, don’t continue Adam’s rebellion.
+Or, in other words, don’t continue Adam’s rebellion.

 Then one tells us to honor our parents.
 Then come prohibitions against murder, adultery, stealing, lying about people, and desiring what belongs to someone else.
 Who’d want to live in a society where people routinely practice those things?

-Well, we do live in a society where people routinely commit adultery and other sexual immorality.
+Well, we do.
+Among other violations of God’s law, we live in a society where people routinely commit adultery and other sexual immorality.